yoonj200/FS-Phase-1-Project/README.md

 ![Alt Text](https://c.tenor.com/-lUj_WEFNiMAAAAd/bravo-amazed.gif)

 ## Features
 1. An interactive game of hangman!
+Click the letters to try and guess the word.
-2. Upon success, returns a random fact.
+2. Upon a successful guess, the game returns a random (and often insightful) fact.
-3. Upon failure, returns a prompt to try again.
+3. Upon a failed guess, the game returns a prompt to try again.

 ## How to Play